 Clear Their Name: The family is suspected, at various points, of abuse and foul-play in their son's abduction

-Cosmic Horror Story: The world is pretty much controlled by godlike beings who's motivations and reasoning is beyond human comprehension.
+Cosmic Horror Story: The world is pretty much controlled by godlike beings whose motivations and reasoning is beyond human comprehension.
 We are simply used as experiments by them and there's no way we're going to fight them off, because they already took over everything without us knowing.
 Their plots can be thwarted but only on the off-chance that you make yourself such an annoyance that they decide to just start the experiment again with someone less irritating.
 The heroes fail to do so, just as expected.

-Evil Detecting Dog: The family buys one specifically for this purpose.
+Evil-Detecting Dog: The family buys one specifically for this purpose.
 It's also lampshaded and discussed.
 Apparently dogs react aggressively in the presence of the aliens, but cats don't for whatever reason.

 Alien contact results in sickness.
 The older boy was sick a lot when he was born: He was the one the aliens had first contact with.